 About the course

 Electron microscopy in combination with image analysis is increasingly powerful in producing 3D structures of individual molecules and large macromolecular complexes that are unapproachable by other methods.
-This course is focused on the concepts and theories behind electron microscopy and will be taught in a reverse classroom format based on Grant Jensen’s online course (Getting Started in Cryo-EM from Caltech).
-Students will be responsible for watching these online lectures prior to class.
-Each week guest lecturers and SEMC staff lead discussions on the practice of solving molecular structures by electron microscopy.
+This course is focused on the concepts and theories behind electron microscopy and will be taught in a reverse classroom format with pre-recorded lectures.
+Students will be responsible for watching these online lectures prior to class, which will be live roundtable discussions led by guest lecturers and SEMC staff on the practice of solving molecular structures by electron microscopy.

 EM fundamentals section (month of January)

-Lecture4 : Support films and practical
+Lecture3 : Jan 20 – Support films and practical

 Single particle section

 EM challenges and new frontiers